bertolo1988/flight-scrappper/README.md

 To start the flight-scrapper with the default values just type `$ node app.js`.
 If you want to define an option just use `$ node app.js option1=value options2=value`.

-## Options

-If an option is not defined, a default value will be used instead.
-The following options are available:

-	database     mongodb database to connect to
-	collection   collection to be used inside the database port         to connecto to the database
-	timeout      defines the limit, in seconds, to wait for a web browser query periods      specifies the number of queries that will be made interval     number of hours between the queries from         departure aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB to           destination aeroport trigram Ex: PAR, LIS, NYC, TOK, LON, DUB targetDate   targetDate + interval specify the date of the first query

 ---
 ##### Example 1: